May be closed during fire season (often 7/1-10/1).

 , and good map skills are recommended.

-This route begins on the Siletz River Road
+At Valsetz, take the Siletz River Road

 Shared By: Nelson Binggeli